dlanza1/ExDeMon/doc/users-manual.md

 > metrics.define.machines-running.variables.value.filter.attribute.TYPE = "running"
 > metrics.define.machines-running.variables.value.aggregate = count
 > ```
-> If when parameter is set with variable names (default), a count 0 will never be produced because no metric will trigger its generation (no metrics coming, that's why count is 0).
+> If "when" parameter is set with variable names (default), a count 0 will never be produced because no metric will trigger its generation (no metrics coming, that's why count is 0).
 To solve this, there are two possible solutions.
 > 1. The defined metric is triggered by another variable which only serves to trigger the generation.
 If trigger metric (variable) does not come, no metric is generated.
 > ```
 > # to add